Chill'em All

 Chill'em All is the debut album by Canadian electronic musician Champion, released in 2004 on Saboteur Records.

 A 32-second cut of "No Heaven" serves as the opening theme for the 2009 Canadian TV series The Line.
 "No Heaven" was also used in a trailer for the First-person shooter/Role-playing game Borderlands, in addition to playing over the game's end credits.
 Also featured in the endings of the video game Army of Two.
+"Two Hoboes" was used in the EA Sports game UEFA Champions League 2006-07.